 - Contribute to STS-PAC

-STS Active Members who live in the US can contribute to STS-PAC, which supports the election campaigns of candidates running for Congress.
+STS members who live in the US can contribute to STS-PAC, which supports the election campaigns of candidates running for Congress.
 Cultivating relationships with elected officials who understand and support cardiothoracic surgery issues helps STS have a voice in important policy debates.
 Make a donation online securely, and contact Advocacy with questions.

 For more information about the STS Key Contact Program, contact Advocacy.